 Bonefish Fishing: In Pursuit of the Legendary Ghost

 They are legendary in the Florida Keys.
 The “ghost of the flats”, the “gray ghost” or bonefish, has certainly seen its gamefish value rise in the last 25 years to become one of the most prized of species, pursued by saltwater fly anglers from all over the world.
-In bygone years, the only attention paid by anglers to these incredible saltwater fish was by big game fishermen who caught them to use as bait for marlin fishing.
+In bygone years, the only attention paid by anglers to these incredible saltwater fish was by big game fishermen who caught them for use as bait for marlin fishing.
 Talk about missed opportunities!

 Today, these incredibly elusive fish are considered to be among the world’s premier fly game fish and are highly sought after.
-In Florida they are under conservation watch and fishing for them is strictly a catch and release activity.
+In Florida, they are under conservation watch and fishing for them is strictly a catch and release activity.
 Bonefish recreational fishing is also important to Florida’s economy.

 An ongoing study by the University of Miami started in 2003 to track the Keys’ bonefish population pegged their annual economic contribution to the state at $1 billion.
 That comes out to roughly $3500 per bonefish.
 Factor in that these fish live about 20 years (conservative estimate) and do the math – that works out to about $75,000 per fish over the course of its live).
 From a dollars and cents standpoint alone, these are some of the most valuable sport fish on the planet.
 And this is based on a bonefish population that has declined some 90% since the 1940s, by some estimations.

 The albula vulpes (literally means “white fox”, alluding the fish’s silvery color and cunning nature), which is the Latin genus-species name of these bony fish, are primarily caught for sport and are not commonly eaten.
-As their name imply, they are quite boney and, even if they were legal to take home, I would not.
-Preparing and eating them would be a chore in itself, and they are far more valuable as sport fish.
+As their name implies, they are quite boney and, even if they were legal to take home, I would not.
+Preparing and eating them would be a chore in itself, and they are far more valuable as sportfish.
 Having said that, they are eaten, however, in Hawaii where they tend to also be much bigger than their Atlantic cousins.

 The bonefish, also known as the “phantom” or “gray ghost”, a moniker it sometimes shares with another Florida flats legend, the permit fish, for good reason.
-Not only is it considered by many to be pound for pound the strongest and speediest moving fish of any saltwater species, it is also one of the hardest fish to catch… here one second, gone the next… hence, the ghost.
+Not only is it considered by many to be pound for pound the strongest and speediest moving fish of any saltwater species, but it is also one of the hardest fish to catch… here one second, gone the next… hence, the ghost.

 Bonefish Fishing Locations